Mark Bittmanonce said, “The truly healthy alternative to that chip is not a fake chip; it’s a carrot.”

 Largest Producers of Carrots

-You must be wondered to know that carrot is one of the top 10 economically most important vegetable crops in the world.
-The largest amount of carrot is produced by China, about 45% of the total global production of carrots in the year 2011.
+A very surprising fact about carrots is that it is one of the top 10 economically important vegetable crops in the world.
+The largest amount of carrots is produced by China, about 45% of the total global production of carrots in the year 2011.
 Russia and America are ranked as the second and third largest producers of carrots, respectively.